 - Pair of 15# dumbbells for women, 25# dumbbells for men

 1-8 hours depending upon your running/climbing pace.
 Longest day will be the Saturday’s long trail run which peaks at 40km on week 8.
 Tuesday and Thursday vertical climbing via step up or a steep hill will also take significant time.
 Overall, this training plan will take significant training time and commitment.

 If you miss a day, make up the session you missed the next day and follow the programming as prescribed.
 The programming is progressive – it builds upon itself.
 Don’t skip ahead.

 What does 25/35# Dumbbell Crawl mean?
 What about 3/5x Chin Ups.

 25/35# Dumbbell Crawl = women use 25#, men use 35#

 3/6x Chin Ups = Women do 3x, Men do 6x.

 Where do I find unfamiliar exercises?

 See our Exercise Library HERE.
-The Run Calculator is listed as an exercise.

 What about nutrition?